 In 2017 the General Ophthalmology Clinic in Lublin led by Prof. Rejdak was included to the European Reference Network for Rare Diseases of the Eye (EU ERN-EYE) as the only ophthalmological centre in the country.

 As far as the clinical work is concerned, Prof. Robert Rejdak specializes in cataract, retina and vitreo surgery.
-He conducted more than 27,000 surgical interventions, including over 20,000 cataract and 7,000 vitrectomy surgeries.
+He conducted more than 40,000 surgical interventions, in both cataract and vitrectomy surgeries.
 He conducted the first Scharioth melula lens implantation in Poland.
 In addition to that, for several years Prof. Robert Rejdak has been giving courses in vitreoretinal surgery in Poland (Lublin, Cracow) and abroad (Frankfurt am Main, Kuwait, Saudi Arabia, Bahrain).